Some other health issues developed unnoticed during the pandemic

 “Over the past year, we saw a lot more people buying home exercise equipment as they couldn’t get to their club or gym,” said Andy Venditti, owner of Syracuse Fitness Store in Syracuse, where he sells exercise equipment for the home and commercial spaces.

-Although gyms have since opened up, having fitness equipment at home can ensure people work out even if other factors limit their ability to get out.
+Although gyms have since opened up, having fitness equipment, along with a cheap pre-workouts at home can ensure people work out even if other factors limit their ability to get out.